-If any cheque issue for the upcoming withdrawn date but it withdraw before the date printed on the cheque, then that type of cheques are called anti dated cheques.
+If any cheque is issued for the upcoming withdrawal date but it withdraws before the date printed on the cheque, then that type of cheque is called an anti-dated cheque.

-If the payee is clear, signature and the MICR line intact – they can process it.
-There are sealable plastic carriers used to put such cheques through the high speed transports used in Clearing.
+If the payee is clear, the signature and the MICR line are intact – they can process it.
+There are sealable plastic carriers used to put such cheques through the high-speed transports used in Clearing.

 - A cheque that is not a crossed cheque.
 The person whose name appears on the cheque can write the name of another person on it, and the money will be paid to them.

-- An open cheque is a cheque that is not crossed on the left corner and payable at the drawee bank on presentation of the cheque.
+- An open cheque is a cheque that is not crossed on the left corner and is payable at the drawee bank on the presentation of the cheque.

-Gift cheque, it is a cheque forirted in decorative form issued for a small extra charge by the banks for use by customers who wish to give presents of money on special occasions.
+A gift cheque is a cheque flirted in the decorative form issued for a small extra charge by the banks for use by customers who wish to give presents or money on special occasions.

 Gift cheques may be purchased in unlimited numbers from every branch of the ‘X’ Bank.

-Gift cheques may be used to give presents of money as
+Gift cheques may be used to give presents or money as

 - Birthday Gift